WitnessOfThe/facebook-marketplaces-recommendation-ranking-system/README.md

-# Facebook Marketplace Recommendation Ranking System
+# Facebook Marketplace Image based Recommendation System

+In this progect we impement API in Docker container deployed in Amazon Cloud.
+This API provides methods that allow to categorise images into 13 product categories and search for the similar images through the image database.
+The categorisation model is based on the [ResNet50](https://pytorch.org/vision/main/models/generated/torchvision.models.resnet50.html) neural network

 Overview and examples of functionality

 # 1 Data preparation